 St Teresa’s Church re-opens for Public Masses

-We are very happy to announce that public Masses will resume at St Teresa’s Church as follows:
+Public Masses have resumed at St Teresa’s Church as follows:

 - Weekdays (Monday to Friday) at 9:15 am

 - Sundays: 8:30 am, 10:00 am and 12:00 noon